- Try this Sample Quiz.

 16. QuestionCategory: Time

-How long after waving goodbye to Anne does Kate have to wait before boarding her flight to Berlin?CorrectIncorrect
+How long after waving goodbye to Anne does Kate’s flight leave for Berlin?CorrectIncorrect

 - Find Anne’s departure time.